jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

 With that said, I was at <a href="http://www.themission.ca" target="_blank" title="The Elgin Street Mission">The Elgin Street Mission</a> this morning for breakfast.
 While there, nature called, and I intended to answer.
 The door for the accessible washroom was locked.
 So, I went and asked the staff to open the door for me as I needed to use the washroom.
 I walked back to the washrooms with the staff.
 If not mistaken, his name is Jerry.

 Jerry proceeds to tell me that I can use the woman's washroom as somebody was in the men's washroom.
-I, again, reitereated the fact that I need access to the accessible washroom&hellip; I have a disability and need the grab bars and extra space to not fall on my face and/or in the toilet as has almost happeneded there before when I tried to use the much smaller 'normal' washroom there.
+I, again, reitereated the fact that I need access to the accessible washroom&hellip; I have a disability and need the grab bars and extra space to not fall on my face and/or in the toilet as has almost happeneded there before when I tried to use the much smaller *normal* washroom there.
 He just shrugs, huffs at me, tells me to use the woman's washroom and/or leave to use a washroom elsewhere.

 The image below, clearly, depicts the fact that said washroom is to be an accessible facility:<br />
 <br />